srsudar/eg/eg/examples/git.md

 # git

-pull changes into the local repository from the master branch at origin:
+pull changes into the local repository from the master branch at origin

     git pull origin master